FuelRats/pipsqueak3/README.md

 To run as a docker image, you may use the provided docker-compose.

-If you would prefer to run the service locally, bare in mind you may need to run a local PostgreSQL Database for the fact module.
+If you would prefer to run the service locally, bear in mind you may need to run a local PostgreSQL Database for the fact module.

 ### Building via Docker
 We have provided a `docker-compose.yml` suitably configured for building and running Mecha